KDE/documentation-develop-kde-org/content/hig/icons/monochrome/action.md

 Use red to indicate destructive actions.
 {{< /do >}}
 {{< dont src="/hig/action-colour-destructive-dont.png" >}}
-Don't use red to indicate other types of actions--- this will confuse the user as to what the actions do.
+Don't use red to indicate other types of actions — this will confuse the user as to what the actions do.
 {{< /dont >}}
 {{< /compare >}}